- Home ›

 In a rare move, the German company cut to the chase and openly announced plans to deep-six the Adam, the Cascada (pictured), and the Karl before the end of 2019.
 The Fiat 500-fighting Adam (pictured) and the Cascada are near the end of their life cycle, they went on sale in 2012 and 2013, respectively, but the entry-level Karl is merely three-years old.

 General Motors never gave one of its American divisions a version of the Adam despite repeated pleas from former CEO Dan Akerson, but Buick has sold its own version of the Cascada since 2015.
 Now that the Opel variant is retiring, it's unclear what the future holds for the Buick version.
-We've reached out to the company and we'll update this story when we hear back.

 The Karl is sold as the Chevrolet Spark in the United States.
 Similarly, we don't know what the future holds for it after its German sibling takes a bow.
 It's made by General Motors in South Korea, not by Opel, so it could live on.
 An earlier report claims the Sonic will get the guillotine after 2020 in response to the market's shift towards crossovers but it makes no mention of the Spark.